A General Framework for the Semantics of Type Theory: Type Theories and Their Models

 Most examples of type theories in the sense of \cref{def:type-theory} are constructed using a logical framework introduced in \cref{sec:logical-framework}.
 Here we only give a simple example which naturally arises from the syntax of dependent type theory.

-Let \(\GAT\) denote the category of \emph{generalized algebraic theories} \parencite{cartmell1978generalised} and interpretations.
-We do not need the precise definition of a generalized algebraic theory, but remember that a generalized algebraic theory consists of sets of type symbols, term symbols, type equations and term equations.
+Let \(\thgat\) denote the opposite of the category of finite \emph{generalized algebraic theories} \parencite{cartmell1978generalised} and interpretations between them.
+We do not need the precise definition of a generalized algebraic theory, but remember that a generalized algebraic theory consists of sets of type constants, term constants, type equations and term equations. \(\thgat\) has finite limits, or equivalently \(\thgat^{\op}\) has finite colimits: coproducts of generalized algebraic theories are given by disjoint union; coequalizers of generalized algebraic theories are obtained by adjoining equations.

-\begin{proposition} The category \(\GAT\) is locally finitely presentable. \end{proposition} \begin{proof} The category \(\GAT\) is cocomplete: coproducts are given by disjoint union; coequalizers are obtained by adjoining equations.
-Every generalized algebraic theory is a directed union of finite subtheories of it. \end{proof}

-From the general theory of locally presentable categories \parencite{adamek1994locally}, we have a small cartesian category \(\thgat\) such that \(\GAT\) is equivalent to the category of cartesian functors \(\thgat \to \Set\).
-Moreover, \(\thgat\) is equivalent to the opposite of the full subcategory of \(\GAT\) consisting of finitely presentable objects.